 auDA has been endorsed as the .au ccTLD manager since 2000. auDA's current Terms of Endorsement provide the Australian Government's formal endorsement of auDA, which is subject to auDA's compliance with the government's expectations.

 The Terms of Endorsement are routinely reviewed to ensure they remain fit for purpose.
-In line with this practice, work on the current Review has commenced and is expected to be completed in 2025.
+The Terms were last reviewed in early 2025.

 auDA develops and implements .au domain policies and allocates (or licences) .au domain names to users who meet its eligibility criteria.